bhuvanabk123/SnakeGame/README.md

 # SnakeGame
 A Nostalgic Snake Game from Nokia 3310, Recreated using Python

-Technologies Used: Python, Turtle Module, Object Oriented Programming
+Technologies Used: Python, Turtle Module, Object Oriented Programming, Time Module, Reading and Writing into a file.
 Features:
 1. The Snake moves at a constant speed, grows as you consume the food.
 2. The scoreboard updates as and when you consume the food.